roshan076/My-Portfolio/README.md

 - **Rothko Painting**: A design inspired by Rothko's abstract paintings, showcasing the use of the CSS box model, including properties like borders, margins, padding, and transformations to create a unique artistic style.
 [View Project](Web-Design/5.Rothko-Painting/index.html)

+- **Photo Gallery**: A responsive photo gallery built using CSS Flexbox, demonstrating the use of flexible layouts and media queries to create a visually appealing and user-friendly gallery.
+[View Project](Web-design/6.Photo-Gallery/index.html)

 ## How to View Projects

 To view any project, navigate to the respective folder and open the `index.html` file.